phpcompose/compose/docs/views-and-pages.md

 ## Rendering Outside HTTP

-Because the view engine only relies on Plates, you can reuse it in CLI commands, background jobs, or any other context by retrieving `ViewEngineInterface` from the container and calling `render()` directly.
+Because the renderer only relies on Plates, you can reuse it in CLI commands, background jobs, or any other context by retrieving `RendererInterface` from the container and calling `render()` directly.
 Pass `null` as the request when rendering outside HTTP.